Bringing it Home - Migrating Climate

-Human activity, primarily burning fossil fuels to produce electricity and drive our cars, is changing our climate.
+Human activity is changing our climate.
 These activities emit gases, principally carbon dioxide (CO2), that blanket our planet and trap heat.
 Already, we are seeing signs of climate change throughout the Illinois and the Great Lakes region: average annual temperatures are increasing; severe rainstorms have become more frequent; winters are getting shorter; and the duration of lake ice cover is decreasing.

 The Path We're On